-Dr Michie is Professor of Innovation & Knowledge Exchange at the University of Oxford, where he is also Director of the Department for Continuing Education and President of Kellogg - the University’s most international college.
+Dr Michie is Professor of Innovation & Knowledge Exchange at the University of Oxford, where he is also a Pro-Vice-Chancellor (without portfolio) and President of Kellogg - the University’s most international college.

 From 2004-2008 Jonathan was Director of Birmingham Business School and a member of Council at the University of Birmingham, where he was Professor of Management; from 1997-2004 he held the Sainsbury Chair of Management at Birkbeck, University of London where he was Head of the School of Management & Organisational Psychology.
 From 1992-1997 he was a University Lecturer in Accounting & Finance at the Judge Business School in Cambridge where he was also a Fellow & Director of Studies in Economics at Robinson College and a Research Associate of the ESRC Centre for Business Research.

-Jonathan is a Fellow of the Academy of Social Sciences; Director of the Oxford Centre for Mutual and Co-owned Business at Kellogg; and Chair of the Universities Association for Lifelong Learning.
+Jonathan is a Fellow of the Academy of Social Sciences; Director of the Oxford Centre for Mutual and Co-owned Business at Kellogg; an 'Interdisciplinary' Panel Member for REF2021; and Chair of the Universities Association for Lifelong Learning.

 Publications include: The Political Economy of Competitiveness: Essays on employment, public policy and corporate performance (with M. Kitson, Routledge, 2000); the edited 2-Volume Reader’s Guide to the Social Sciences (Routledge & Fitzroy Dearborn, 2001); The Handbook of Globalisation (editor, Edward Elgar, 2003 and updated 2011 and 2019); The Political Economy of the Environment (co-editor, Routledge, 2011); Why the Social Sciences Matter (editor, with Cary Cooper, Macmillan, 2015); Mutual, Cooperative and Employee-Owned Businesses in the Asia Pacific (editor, with Chris Rowley, Routledge, 2015); the Handbook of Co-operative and Mutual Business (editor, with Joseph Blasi and Carlo Borzaga, Oxford University Press, 2017); the edited 3-volume Globalisation and Democracy (Edward Elgar, 2017), and An Advanced Introduction to Globalisation, Edward Elgar, 2017.
 He is Managing Editor of the International Review of Applied Economics.